RSU and Stock Option Tax Calculator

 |---|---|---|---|

-| RSU vest and sale | shares vested * FMV |
+| RSU vest and sale | Shares vested multiplied by FMV. | FMV at vest. | No ISO AMT preference. |

-FMV at vest | No ISO AMT preference. |
+| NSO exercise and sale | Shares exercised multiplied by positive FMV-over-strike spread. | FMV at exercise. | No ISO AMT preference. |

-| ISO exercise and hold | No regular wage income in the modeled event. | Strike price for future regular-tax gain. | shares held * max(0, FMV - strike) |
+| ISO exercise and hold | No regular wage income in the modeled event. | Strike price for a future regular-tax sale. | Held shares multiplied by positive FMV-over-strike spread. |

-Strike price plus ordinary income per sold share. | Unsold shares keep the ISO preference estimate. |
+| ISO disqualifying sale | Sold shares multiplied by the lesser of spread or positive sale-price-over-strike amount. | Strike price plus ordinary income per sold share. | Unsold shares keep the ISO preference estimate. |

-| ISO qualifying sale | No regular wage income in the modeled sale. | Strike price | No current AMT preference from the sale mode. |
+| ISO qualifying sale | No regular wage income in the modeled sale. | Strike price. | No current AMT preference from the sale mode. |

 | Filing status | 0% band through | 15% band through | Gain above 15% band |